mohllal/mohllal.github.io/_posts/2025-01-01-tcp-nagle-algorithm.md

 Result: Both sides wait- **Nagle's Algorithm waits for the ACK to send more data, and Delayed ACK waits to send the ACK**, creating latency spikes.

-This is sometimes referred to as the *“Silly Window Syndrome”* or an extension of it, where neither side proceeds quickly due to mismatched waiting strategies.
+This is sometimes referred to as the *"Silly Window Syndrome"* or an extension of it, where neither side proceeds quickly due to mismatched waiting strategies.

 <blockquote cite="https://news.ycombinator.com/item?id=10608356">
   <p>